 Influenza - The Flu

 Why get immunized?
 Every year, we see people who "never get sick" and feel like they are "dying" because they are so sick with the flu.
 Often times they tell us that they don't get the flu shot because they never get sick, and/or they don't believe that it works.
 The flu shot does work - but it doesn't work 100 % - like most things in medicine.
 If you get the flu shot you are less likely to get the flu.
 You are less likely to give the flu to someone you love (especially children and the elderly).
 You are less likely to have to miss work.
-This year in particular, getting sick means having to get tested for COVID-19, and isolation.

 It is safe to get immunized.
 The only definite adverse effect noted with the flu vaccine compared to placebo injection, is pain at the site of injection, and the rare (1 in a million) chance of severe anaphylactic allergy.
 If you have an egg allergy it is still safe to get the flu vaccine, but if you have an allergy to the flu vaccine then obviously you should not get it.